agricio/be-the-hero/README.md

 ## 👨‍🏫 Run The Project

-You need execulte the commands for install the project dependencies this is nessecary por rum the aplications:
-The Project have 3 folders (back-end, front-end and mobile-expo) to the project works you will install the node dependencies tis way:
+You need to execute the commands for install the project dependencies.
+This is necessary to run the applications: The Project has 3 folders (back-end, front-end and mobile-expo).
+To work the project, it requires to install the node dependencies this way

 <h4> Use NPM: </h4>